 Note that these are the average asking prices, and the transaction price can be either higher or lower than this.
 Lisbon has many different neighborhoods that each have their unique vibe and characteristics, with housing options for both families and single residents.

-Again, the rent prices will vary depending on which neighborhood you opt for, plus the size of the apartment, the age of the apartment, among other factors.
+Again, the price for rental apartments will vary depending on which neighborhood you opt for, plus the size of the apartment, the age of the apartment, among other factors.
 Some apartments will include utility costs in the rental price; for others, you’ll be required to pay extra for them.

 Cost of Everyday Expenses in Lisbon